focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 {{ figureflickr(url="https://live.staticflickr.com/65535/53691841990_db5976a4bb_k_d.jpg" caption="palm rest clips to the case wall but can easily detach for travel") }}

+## Removing palm rests and going caseless

+After a few days of trying some variations, I thought I might be able to get away without a case, and hopefully without a palm rest, by attaching some shelf liner material directly to the underside of the keyboard.
+I cut some scrap pieces we had lying around to roughly the right shape, spritzed the interior side lightly with water which the gorilla glue I used needs to activate, put the tiniest partial drop of glue I could manage in the center of each hotswap socket, placed them together, and left them weighted overnight for the glue to cure.

+I love that this is very low profile, provides some shielding for the contacts on the PCB, and provides enough friction to keep the keyboard steady on the desktop.
+I'm still testing but I think this approach might be OK, or possibly with a fairly low palm rest.

+I'll still need to make a travel case but all I need to figure out is some kind of lid mechanism.

 ## Hoping for firmware bliss

 My sofle has some nuisances that I suspect are either firmware or MCU issues.
 The one-shot shift key has a bug that makes it a 2-shot if you roll 2 letters quickly, which I do constantly starting sentences with "The" and it's a nuisance.
 Also the right half goes comatose somewhat regularly and needs a reset.
 Also my one-shot layer key stops working for 2 specific keys after a while which is bizarre.
 Actually debugging those I think would be pretty tricky, so I'm hopefully these new kipras don't have those issues.
 So far the evidence is that the 2-shot mod bug seems to still be there but the other issues are gone.

-## Build guide coming soon

-When I built the second keeb, I took photos throughout the process so I could create a detailed build guide.
-This is probably mostly going to be for me to reference, but if anyone else ends up ordering some PCBs, this will help them get it soldered up correctly.

-## Some custom text added in KiCAD

-It's silly, but I am solidly at the place where having a PCB with silkscreen text I added in my hands still feels special and awesome.
-The charm will likely wear off in a few more builds, but I'm enjoying this moment.

 ## Ambient choc switches a few days too late

 For these builds I ordered mostly enough choc pro red linear 35g switches to build 5 split keyboards.
 This was on April 5, 2024.
-On April 23, a branch new flavor of choc switches engineered to be silent went on sale for the first time over at [lowprokb.ca](https://lowprokb.ca/products/ambients-silent-choc-switches).
+On April 23, a branch new flavor of choc switches engineered to be silent went on sale for the first time over at [lowprokb.ca](https://lowprokb.ca/products/ambients-silent-choc-switches?variant=44873446391972).
 Of course I found out about this project just a few days after placing my order.
 Sad trombone.

 But anyway, I ordered enough ambient nocturnal (20g linear silent) and ambient twilight (35g linear silent) for a keyboard each and they are AMAZING!
 Absolutely the nocturnals are my favorite switch by a wide margin.
 They are even quiter than my thinkpad or macbook laptop switches.
 I commented on `/r/ergomechkeyboards` that typing on them feels like whispering and like my brain thinks a word and my fingers create it automatically.
 With louder switches it feels like I have to strain to enunciate my typing "speech" to be heard.
 I love this intimate feeling they have and the silent operation feels almost magical.

+## Build guide coming soon

+When I built the second kipra, I took photos throughout the process so I could create a detailed build guide.
+This is probably mostly going to be for me to reference, but if anyone else ends up ordering some PCBs, this will help them get it soldered up correctly.

 ## Thanks to my internet heros